szymonkorytnicki/beeminder-integrations/README.md

 ## Usage

-Set up config/default.json for each integration
+Set up config/default.json for each integration.
+Before running a script, make sure you ran (once) `npm install` and have Node >= installed.
+You can have multiple Node versions installed (use nvm or fnm to manage them).
+Most likely you want to have some automation to run these commands.

 ## goodreads-has-pages-update